 In part 2, we will be introducing Hoi An’s main activities and its signature cuisines.

 Cam Thanh Coconut Village in Hoi An

-It will be a refreshing trip to water coconut village in Cam Thanh which is just 7 convenient kilometers away from Hoi An old town.
-The place was once a shelter for locals and soldiers during war, now is a famous tourist destination around Hoi An.
-The thing that should impress you the most must be the bamboo basket boats which are used everywhere in Central and South Vietnam in daily life of fishing families.
+It will be a refreshing trip to the water coconut village in Cam Thanh which is just 7 convenient kilometres away from Hoi An old town.
+The place was once a shelter for locals and soldiers during the war, now is a famous tourist destination around Hoi An.
+The thing that should impress you the most must be the bamboo basket boats which are used everywhere in Central and South Vietnam in the daily life of fishing families.

 There are several restaurants offering cooking classes too if you want to combine an eco trip and cooking tour.

 Along the riversides, you will encounter a number of touts offering to get you on a ride down the Thu Bon river.
 A quite number of vessel types ranging from sampans to bigger motorboats.
 Generally one hour trip is quite cheap, expect to pay around 100,000VND and yes, you’ll have to negotiate.